Hedwig Kohn: Life in United States

 When Kohn arrived in the United States in January 1941, she was seriously ill.
 After recovering, Kohn taught at the Women's College of the University of North Carolina at Greensboro for a year and a half.

 In 1942, she began teaching at Wellesley College in Massachusetts.
 She started as a lecturer, became an associate professor in 1945, and then was awarded full professorship in 1948.
 Kohn established a research laboratory for flame spectroscopy while at the college.

 She was a member of a number of professional associations in the United States, including the American Physical Society, the American Association of Physics Teachers, and Sigma Xi: The Scientific Research Honor Society.

 Upon Kohn's retirement as professor in 1952, Hertha Sponer, then professor of physics at Duke University in Durham, North Carolina, offered her a position as a research associate.
 Kohn set up a laboratory at Duke University and resumed research, where she guided two graduate students to their doctorates and recruited two post-doctoral fellows to assist in her study of flame spectroscopy.
 She worked there until very shortly before her death in 1964.

-Legacy
+Research

 Kohn was trained by Otto Lummer in the quantitative determination of the intensity of light, both from broad-band sources, such as a "black body", and from the discrete emission lines of atoms and molecules.
 She further developed such methods and devised ways of extracting information from intensity measurements and from emission line shapes.
 She wrote 270 pages in the leading physics text of the 1930s and 1940s in Germany, received one patent, and wrote numerous articles in scientific journals, some of which were still being cited into the 2000s.
 Kohn also published a textbook that was used to introduce students to radiometry well into the 1960s.
 Two of her students became professors in Germany.

+Honours

+Kohn is one of the four subjects of Olivia Campbell's 2024 book Sisters in Science.

 A Google Doodle on 5 April 2019 commemorated Kohn's 132nd birth anniversary.